vain/slinp/README.md

 prescontrol and showpdf implement the core functionality of ppres.

-Additional programs may be plugged into prescontrol.
-For now, there's two of them: slidenotes retrieves notes for a specific slide. stopclock shows a clock and a stopwatch.
-Just like showpdf, stopwatch reads commands from STDIN (start, pause, reset) and is controlled by prescontrol.
+Additional programs are plugged into prescontrol.
+For now, there's three of them: slidenotes retrieves notes for a specific slide. stopclock shows a clock and a stopwatch.
+Just like showpdf, stopclock reads commands from STDIN (like start, pause, reset) and is controlled by prescontrol. pdfinfo from the poppler package is used to read some metadata of the PDF file.

-To sum it up, we get something like this (this sketch is not necessarily updated to reflect recent changes -- it's just an examply anyway):
+To sum it up, we get something like this (this sketch is not necessarily updated to reflect recent changes -- refer to the man pages for up-to-date information):

 	+---------------+ +--------------+ +--------------+   +-------------+
 	|    showpdf    | |   showpdf    | |   showpdf    |   |   showpdf   |